-Set out what you want: Example: I am seeking councils help regarding my neighbour emptying their septic tank on to my property.
+[Set out what you want:] Example: I am seeking councils help to stop my neighbours septic tank overflowing on to my property.
 (This is an actual problem of one of our readers - the dates and responses are made up/fiction.)

-If appropriate describe what the impact is on you: Example: This problem poses a serious health risk to me and my family and the surrounding properties.
+[If appropriate describe what the impact is on you:] Example: This problem poses a serious health risk to me, my family and the surrounding community.
 It is making our lives extremely uncomfortable due the smell.
-It has also rendered a large portion of our property unusable and off-limits due to the contamination of the ground where the sewage has been allowed to flow.
+It has also rendered a large portion of our property unusable and 'off-limits' due to the contamination of the ground where the sewage has been allowed to flow.

-Describe what you would like them to do about the problem Example: I am requesting that council take whatever action is necessary to stop the sewage from escaping from the septic tank in question on to my property.
-I am further requesting that council supply me, in writing, with information about what steps council has taken up to now to have the problem stopped in regard to my previous telephone complaints.
+[Describe what you would like them to do about the problem] Example: I am requesting that council take whatever action is necessary to stop the sewage from escaping from the septic tank in question on to my property.
+I am also requesting that council supply me, in writing, with informationregard to my previous telephone complaints about what steps council has taken up to now to have the problem stopped.